newjersey/navigator.business.nj.gov/content/src/fundings/bond-financing.md

   - All
 sector: []
 publishStageArchive: ""
-descriptionMd: The Bond Financing program provides bond financing to qualified manufacturing companies, 501(c)(3) nonprofit organizations, and other facilities in New Jersey.
+sidebarCardBodyText: The Bond Financing program provides bond financing to qualified manufacturing companies, 501(c)(3) nonprofit organizations, and other facilities in New Jersey.
 ---